 - Still, Claudio worries that if he begins to woo her, it will seem like he fell in love too quickly and she might not take him seriously.

 - Don Pedro agrees to help Claudio secure his fast-action love.
-He’ll let Hero and Leonato know about Claudio’s affections, but it has to be revealed in an unnecessarily complicated way that’s prone to disaster, or else this isn’t Shakespeare.
+He’ll let Hero and Leonato know about Claudio’s affections, but it has to be revealed in an unnecessarily complicated way that’s prone to disaster... or else this wouldn't be a Shakespeare comedy.

 - There’s a masquerade ball planned for that very night, and Don Pedro plans to wear a disguise and woo Hero, pretending to be Claudio.
 Don Pedro promises his tale of love will be so wonderful and compelling that Hero won’t have a choice but to fall in love.
 Clearly, this is a fool-proof plan.

 - Don Pedro will also let Leonato know about Claudio’s intentions to marry Hero.